 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE SEE MY DISCLOSURES.
 FOR MORE INFORMATION.

-You’re here because you just accepted a job that offers you a 401k plan and have no idea if you should invest in it.
+You’re here because you just accepted a job offering a 401k plan and have no idea if you should invest in it.

 Whatever the case, here is a beginner’s guide to a 401k plan.

 There are a lot of questions about this type of retirement account.

 Investing in it is one of the best things you can do for your future self.